SophieSnoww/Zenith/Minecraft.md

 > Hidden World Type: Debug

 The "debug" world type can only be accessed by holding down the ALT key on your keyboard while clicking through the different world types.
-This world type generates every single block state (See [Blocks in Depth](#blocks-in-depth)) in the game, in a massive grid.
+This world type generates every single block state (See [Blocks In Depth](#blocks-in-depth)) in the game, in a massive grid.
 The player cannot place or break blocks.

 > Custom